top of page

 Social Activities

-We have also started a Social Club.
-It is $2 per year to be a member, with a name badge being supplied.
+Why not join the Social Club?
+It is $2 per year to be a member with a name badge being supplied.
 Let Bart know if you want to join.
-If we are a social club, there is a better chance we can attract more sponsors and share tasks.
+If we are a social club there is a better chance we can attract more sponsors and share tasks.

 Facilities and Grounds